centre-for-humanities-computing/course-development/README.md

 **Solution**

 The following website has a built-in compiler (confirmed 18 March 2022, so later dates the website might not) https://www.programiz.com/python-programming/online-compiler/ and it even has the code set as default.
-Enter the following code print("Hello world!") into the left box and click the run button.
+Enter the following code print("Welcome to my program!") into the left box and click the run button.
 On the right-hand side you will see the results.
 Congratulations on writing your first piece of code!

 **Advanced Exercise**